 Sandro Botticelli’s two famous works, the Primavera (Spring) and the Birth of Venus, were commissioned by the Medici.
 They were painted between 1477 and 1478 for Giovanni and Lorenzo de’ Medici, the sons of Pierfrancesco.

 This branch of the family later rebelled against the absolute rule of Piero di Lorenzo and became referred to as “the Medici of the people”.
 It was to this branch that the Grand Dukes belonged.

 The Birth of Venus has already been described in a previous post, and the Primavera has the same basic setting.

 Many interpretations exist regarding the origins of the subjects of the two works.
 While some are of the view that they derive from classical poetry, it is also believed that the inspiration emanates from the works of Ficino, according to which Venus, instead of symbolizing the carnal nature of pagan love, represents the Humanist ideal of spiritual love.
 It is therefore a cosmological-spiritual representation, in which Zephirus and Flora give birth to Spring, the central symbol of the creative capacity of Nature.

 In the Birth of Venus and in the Primavera, it is remarkable how the delicate colors of dawn are portrayed in the flash tones of the figures rather than in the background.
 The optimism of the Humanist myth is here blended harmoniously with the calm melancholy so characteristic of Botticelli’s art.

-It is well known that Botticelli also produced illustrations of Dante’s Divine Comedy, one of which being the famous Map of Hell, to which we dedicated one of our first posts.
+Botticelli, according to Vasari, took an enduring interest in the study and interpretation of Dante’s Divine Comedy, one of which being the famous Map of Hell, to which we dedicated one of our first posts.

-Pictures by Wikimedia
+Pictures by Wikimedia.